JonasPertschy/Nationalbibliothek-Downloader/Readme.md

 The only input required is a search term.
 The notebook will then download all the PDFs that match the search term.
 This can be useful for downloading a large number of PDFs for a specific topic to perform a literature review or meta analysis.

+My use case was to download all the PDFs that contained the word "security" in the title for finetuning of an NLP model and PhD subject identification.

 Example input (="security"):
 ```
 https://portal.dnb.de/opac/showPreviousResultSite?currentResultId=tit+all+%22security%22%26any%26dnb.hss%26onlinefree